vrooje/ScienceTeamGuide/Draft Guide.md

 ### Collecting Beta Users

 When we are ready to launch a Beta we usually send a Zooniverse newsletter and ask for volunteers to email us if they wish to take part in the test of a new project.
 Those people that volunteers for this are usually our more dedicated and sensible participants.
+We can also use people known to the science team if that is preferred.

 These people will then be sent a secret URL, told the aims of the project and asked to fill out a feedback form when they have had a go.
-The data in a beta is limited so that we can get a representative dataset but do not properly launch the site.
+The data in a beta is usually a limited sample of the full set.
+This is done to keep the beta small and manageable and also so that we get a representative set of results.

 ### Feedback and Beta Results